MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

-### Users can choose how to handle Office files in conflict
+### Allow users to choose how to handle Office file sync conflicts
 <a name="EnableHoldTheFile"> </a>

-This policy determines what happens when there's a conflict between Office 2016 file versions during synchronization.
-By default, the users is allowed to decide if they want to merge changes or keep both copies.
-Users can also configure the sync client to always fork the file and keep both copies.
-(This option is only available for Office 2016.
-With earlier versions of Office, the file is always forked and both copies are kept.)
+This setting specifies what happens when there's a conflict between Office file versions during sync.
+By default, users can decide if they want to merge changes or keep both copies.
+Users can also change settings in the OneDrive sync client to always keep both copies.
+(This option is available for Office 2016 or later only.
+With earlier versions of Office, both copies are always kept.)

 Enabling this policy sets the following registry key value to 1.

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive] ﻿"EnableHoldTheFile"="dword:00000001"